Rex the Wonder Dog: Relatives

 His brother, Billy, affectionately known as 'Pooch', became the mascot of Gunner and Sarge of 'Losers' during World War II.
 His adventures were documented in 'Our Fighting Forces' and several series of 'The Losers' for DC Comics and the Vertigo imprint.
 Without Rex's powers, Pooch followed Gunner and Sarge through thick and thin, was wounded multiple times and received the honorary rank of Sergeant.
 He perished alongside Gunner, Sarge, and The Losers near the end of World War II.
 An alternate-universe story places the death of those heroes on Dinosaur Island.

 Powers and abilities

-Originally Army trained, Rex has augmented abilities far beyond those of normal dogs, with the ability to communicate to humans and all animals, together with exceptional strength, speed, stamina, and intelligence and an understanding of the world around him that is at least comparable to most humans.
-Rex has revitalized health and longevity stemming from a drink from the Fountain of Youth.
+Originally Army trained, Rex has augmented abilities far beyond those of normal dogs derived from the Fountain of Youth.
+These include exceptional strength, speed, stamina, longevity, and intelligence, as well as the ability to communicate with most humans and all animals.
 He has also exhibited unspecified other enhanced powers as a result of this, and is acknowledged as a member of DC's magical and mystical community.

-In other media

-The character Wolf from Young Justice is modeled after Rex.